Studio One (American TV series): Episodes

-Lost episode
+Critical response

+An Associated Press review of the episode "Brotherhood of the Bell" said that it adapted a novel "of some substance" into "a totally insubstantial bit" for TV.
+The episode was the show's first broadcast after it moved from New York to Hollywood.
+The review called it "a great disappointment after a Studio One fall season in New York which was distinguished by some excellent dramatic offerings".

+Preservation

 For years, the second half of the original TV production of "Twelve Angry Men" was considered lost.
-However, in 2003, Joseph Consentino, a researcher-producer for The History Channel, discovered a complete kinescope of the Studio One production in the home of the late New York defense attorney (and later judge) Samuel Leibowitz.
-Consentino was researching a History Channel documentary about Leibowitz, and the discovery was announced by the Museum of Television & Radio (now The Paley Center for Media).
+However, in 2003, Joseph Consentino, a researcher-producer for The History Channel, discovered a complete kinescope of the Studio One production in the home of the late New York defense attorney, and later judge, Samuel Leibowitz.
+Consentino was researching a History Channel documentary about Leibowitz, and the discovery was announced by the Museum of Television & Radio.